stjordanis/terra-docs-old/docs/validator-faq.md

 ### How does Luna supply behave over time?

-Luna is the mining token for the Terra chain, but it is also the stability collateral pair for the stablecoin Terra.
-Luna is minted to contract Terra supply \(see [this](../stability.md)\).
-In order to constrain inflation and return Luna supply to the target, the protocol burns a certain percentage of Terra seigniorage gains every month.
-The genesis Luna burn ratio is set to be 20%, and this changes over time depending on macroeconomic conditions.
+Luna is the native staking token for the Terra Proof-of-Stake chain, and represents mining power.
+However, it also serves the purpose to collateralize the Terra stablecoins.
+Luna is minted to contract Terra supply to counteract Terra price falling against its peg.
+In order to constrain Luna inflation, the protocol burns market swap spread fees and distributes a part of seigniorage to the exchange rate oracle ballot winners, which return Luna supply toward target.

 ### What are the slashing conditions?

 If a validator misbehaves, its bonded stake along with its delegators' stake and will be slashed.
 The severity of the punishment depends on the type of fault.
 There are 3 main faults that can result in slashing of funds for a validator and its delegators:

-* **Double signing:** If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, and if chain A and chain B share a common ancestor, then this validator will get slashed on chain A
+* **Double signing:** If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, and if chain A and chain B share a common ancestor, then this validator will get slashed on chain A.

-* **Unavailability:** If a validator's signature has not been included in the last X blocks, the validator will get slashed by a marginal amount proportional to X. If X is above a certain limit Y, then the validator will get unbonded
+* **Unavailability:** If a validator's signature has not been included in the last X blocks, the validator will get slashed by a marginal amount proportional to X. If X is above a certain limit Y, then the validator will get unbonded.

 * **Non-voting:** If a validator did not vote on a proposal, its stake will receive a minor slash.

-Note that even if a validator does not intentionally misbehave, it can still be slashed if its node crashes, looses connectivity, gets DDOSed, or if its private key is compromised.
+Note that even if a validator does not intentionally misbehave, it can still be slashed if its node crashes, looses connectivity, gets DDoSed, or if its private key is compromised.

 ### Do validators need to self-bond Luna?

 No, they do not.
 A validators total stake is equal to the sum of its own self-bonded stake and of its delegated stake.
 This means that a validator can compensate its low amount of self-bonded stake by attracting more delegators.
 This is why reputation is very important for validators.

 Even though there is no obligation for validators to self-bond Luna, delegators should want their validator to have self-bonded Luna in their staking pool.
-In other words, validators should have skin in the game.
+In other words, validators should have skin-in-the-game.

 In order for delegators to have some guarantee about how much skin-in-the-game their validator has, the latter can signal a minimum amount of self-bonded Luna.
 If a validator's self-bond goes below the limit that it predefined, this validator and all of its delegators will unbond.

 ### How to prevent concentration of stake in the hands of a few top validators?

 For now the community is expected to behave in a smart and self-preserving way.
 When a mining pool in Bitcoin gets too much mining power the community usually stops contributing to that pool.
-Columbus mainnet will rely on the same effect initially.
+Columbus-3 Mainnet will rely on the same effect initially.
 In the future, other mechanisms will be deployed to smoothen this process as much as possible:

 * **Penalty-free re-delegation:** This is to allow delegators to easily switch from one validator to another, in order to reduce validator stickiness.